SDS-AAU/SDS-master/M1/README.md

  # Part III: Supervised Machine Learning

  * Theory: Introduction to supervised ML [Slides](https://SDS-AAU.github.io/SDS-master/M1/Notebooks/SML_introduction_theory.html) Video [1: Introduction & Statistics Refresher](https://www.loom.com/share/1092fff1eb8843a0b084618a8118c3db) Video [2: Generalization, Hyperparameter Tuning & Model Clases](https://www.loom.com/share/b985e4e058b6459f955bf6280d3ad560)

+### **Homework (W38)** Combining UML and SML in the Nomad Dataset
+Use this dataset https://sds-aau.github.io/SDS-master/M1/data/cities.csv to apply your UML and SML skills.
+- You are preparing a report that studies the destinations of Digital Nomads.
+It seems as if there are different groups of people in this community that tend to stick to specific types of places.
+Using dimensionality reduction and clustering techniques, identify and visualize 3 groups of cities in the world.
+How would you describe the groups?
+Consider first which variables are useful and which should be left out.
+- Using supervised ML train a model that - given some variables describing a city - predicts on which continent / in which region the city can be found.